sts10/linux-notes-mdbook/src/initial-setup/go.md

 ### Compiling Pachi from Source

-I haven't tried this, but they say it might improve performance.
+I haven't tried this, but the Pachi README says it might improve performance to build it from source.
 [Instructions here](https://launchpad.net/~lemonsqueeze/+archive/ubuntu/pachi).

 ## Setting up LeelaZero (Ubuntu)